-INTRODUCTION
+INTRODUCTION iv

-"without unreasonable delay," other states are much stricter, for example requiring notice to consumers within 45 days of a breach or requiring notification of the appropriate government agency within 10 days.
-In responding to a data breach situation, special care and expertise are required to analyze and comply with the patchwork of state laws in this area.
+"without unreasonable delay," other states require notice to consumers within 45 days of a breach or notification of the appropriate government agency within 10 days.
+In responding to a data breach situation, special care and expertise are required to analyze and comply with the constantly evolving patchwork of state laws in this area.